andyburdick72/lego_inventory/README.md

 ```

 ### 3. Using `dev.sh` for setup and running
 The `dev.sh` script is the preferred way to set up and run the project.
-It handles environment setup, dependency installation, testing, and starts the server.
+It handles environment setup, dependency installation, testing, and starts both servers.

 **Basic usage:**
 ```bash